Chart Color Schemes

 An assessment of population growth drivers in Kogarah Bay - Carlton - Allawah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate an above median growth for statistical areas across the nation, with Kogarah Bay - Carlton - Allawah expected to grow by 2,833 persons to 2041 based on the latest population numbers, reflecting a 13.8% increase over the 17 years.
+Population projections show an above median growth is expected nationally, with the area projected to grow by 2,833 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 13.7% over the 17 years.

 Frequently Asked Questions - Population